ficnawode/fft-in-place/README.md

 # FFT in place

 This is an educational project implementing an in-place FFT algorithm for potential embedded applications.
-The entire library is contained in `fft.h` and `fft.c`.
+The entire library is contained in `fft.h` and `fft.c`, the rest is just here for demonstration purposes.

 # Fire up the demo